deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

   Featuring a built-in database, IVEY BOT logs every forwarded address and checks for duplicates before forwarding, ensuring efficient and organized data management.

 - **No Private Key Required:**
   IVEY BOT does not require a private key since it doesn't execute any buy orders directly.
-It simply forwards token addresses to other bots like NOVA; Trojan or BullX.
+It simply forwards token addresses to other bots like NOVA; Trojan or Bonkbot.

 - **Selective User Monitoring:**
   Specify certain users within a Telegram group to monitor only their messages.
 Target posts from users known for making accurate calls to optimize your trading strategy.